bertybuttface/addons/isponsorblocktv/DOCS.md

 # Home Assistant Add-on: iSponsorBlockTV

-You must run iSponsorBLockTV on the same network as the Apple TV.
-This addon requies host networking.
+Run iSponsorBlockTV on a computer that has network access.
+Auto discovery will require the computer to be on the same network as the device during setup.
+This addon uses host networking for this.

-It connects to the Apple TV, watches foe activity and skis any sponsor segment using the SponsorBlock API.
+It connects to the device, watches its activity and skips any sponsor segment using the SponsorBlock API.
+It can also skip/mute YouTube ads.

-The last 5 videos' segments are cached to limit the number on queries on SponsorBlock and YouTube.

 ## How to use